Table of Contents

-How long can solar energy be stored?
-That depends on several factors, including the capacity and power rating of your solar battery and whether you’re connected to the electric grid.
+That depends on several factors, including the capacity and power rating of your solar battery and whether you-re connected to the electric grid.
 Also, households come in different shapes and sizes and consume different amounts of energy.

 Considering the upfront cost of a solar battery storage system, do the long-term benefits outweigh the one-time costs?
 In most cases, yes.
 Again, there are several factors to consider.

 When doing a cost analysis, don't forget to factor in solar tax credits, incentives, and rebates to offset your upfront costs.
 When paired with a PV system, solar batteries qualify for the 26% federal solar tax credit.
 Some states have additional solar battery incentives, too.